peterRomanDev/little-lemon/README.md

 ## Description

 This is a website for a fictional restaurant Little Lemon.
-You can read see the restaurant's menu, read about it, and reserve a table.
+You can see the restaurant's menu, read about its history, read testimonials, and reserve a table.

 ## How To Use The Application

-In order to use the application, simply run "npm run start".
+In order to use the application, visit `https://littlelemon.peterroman.codes`.
 You will land on the home page of the restaurant.

 * "Home" navigates to the home page
 * "Menu" navigates to the restaurant's menu
 * "About" nagivates to a the restaurant's description
-* "Reserve a table" navigates to the table booking form
+* "Reserve a Table" navigates to the table booking form

 ## Technologies Used

 This website was made with:
 * React
-* React Router
+* React Router DOM
 * CSS
 * Figma
 * Jest
+* Vercel

 ## Bugs and known issues